mattbport/secondusertests/documentation/second round questions.md

 * Next, create a second Chooser and sequence it so it plays before this Chooser.
 The new Chooser should have the following characteristics:
 	* Drums and bass should always play, and should loop until hard-stopped;
 	* One of two vocal takes should play, looping until soft-stopped.
 The choice between them should be equal;
-	* The Chooser should have a duration of 4 or 8 bars, with 4 bars three times more likely to be chosen than 8 bars.
+	* The Chooser should have a duration of 4 or 8 bars, with a 4 bar duration three times more likely to be chosen than an 8 bar duration.

 ## S6: Playground